Audrey A. MANCINI Obituary (2021) Buffalo News

 (nee Niesyty)

 Of Depew, entered into rest March 11, 2021.
-Beloved wife of the late Michael Mancini; devoted mother of Michael (Jackie) Mancini, Mark Mancini, Gary (Amy) Mancini, Gregory (Elaine) Mancini and Gina (Joseph) Podwika; cherished grandmother of Anthony, Samantha, Amanda, Alison, Andrea, Maria, Nicole, Chelsea, Christina, Adam, Julia and seven great-grandchildren; loving daughter of the late Joseph and Rose Niesyty; dear sister of Teresa Steiner; also survived by nieces and nephews.
-No prior visitation.
-A Memorial Service to be held at a later date.
-Arrangements by LOMBARDO FUNERAL HOME (Northtowns Chapel.)
-Condolences at www.lombardofuneralhome.com
+Beloved wife of the late Michael Mancini; devoted mother of Michael (Jackie) Mancini, Mark Mancini, Gary (Amy) Mancini, Gregory (Elaine) Mancini and Gina (Joseph) Podwika; cherished grandmother of Anthony, Samantha, Amanda, Alison, Andrea, Maria, Nicole, Chelsea, Christina, Adam, Julia and eight great-grandchildren; loving daughter of the late Joseph and Rose Niesyty; dear sister of Teresa Steiner; also survived by nieces and nephews.
+Funeral mass at St. Gabriel's RC Church, 5271 Clinton St., Elma, Saturday, October 2, at 9AM.